-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

 Factual Reporting: HIGH

 Strategy Bridge was founded in 2013 by Nathan Finney.
-According to their about page “The Strategy Bridge is a 501c3 non-profit, for-benefit organization that provides an online forum for the discussion of Strategy, National Security, and Military Affairs.”
+According to their about page, “The Strategy Bridge is a 501c3 non-profit, for-benefit organization that provides an online forum for the discussion of Strategy, National Security, and Military Affairs.”
 Richard Ganske, Mikhail Grinberg, Tyrell Mayfield, and Eric Murphy are board members and editors.
 The Strategy Bridge also publishes an online journal and podcasts.